-Step 3: Buy a vaporetto tourist ticket or a supply of "disabled tickets."
+Step 3: Buy a vaporetto tourist travel card or a supply of "disabled tickets."

-ACTV, the Venice transportation authority, offers half-day, full-day, and multi-day tourist travel cards that allow unlimited travel on any of the city's water buses.
+ACTV, the Venice transportation authority, offers one- to seven-day tourist travel cards that allow unlimited travel on any of the city's water buses.
 You can buy these at the ACTV office in the Piazzale Roma or the vaporetto ticket booths near the railway station, the Fondamenta Nuove, the Piazza San Marco, and other locations.

-Another (and more expensive) option may be the Venice Connected pass, which offers an a la carte package of vaporetto transportation, public toilets, admission to municipal museums, optional roundtrip transportation on the Alilaguna airport boat, and other perks with a frustratingly complicated pricing scheme.
+Another (and more expensive) option may be the Venezia Unica tourist pass, which offers an a la carte package of vaporetto transportation, public toilets, admission to municipal museums, optional roundtrip transportation on the Alilaguna airport boat, and other perks with a frustratingly complicated pricing scheme.

 Finally, passengers with wheelchairs can buy single-fare "disabled tickets" at heavily-discounted rates from ACTV ticket booths and Hellovenezia offices.
 Each ticket is valid for 75 minutes, and a companion travels free.